nitikornchumnankul/kubeops-part-time/README.md

 ##
 3.	**What is the difference between overlay, bridge, host network in Docker?
 When to use each of them?**
 > **ANSWER:** type network of docker that is depend on each case.
-> 1. overlay network: That is used when docker sevevice call across server or vm.
+> 1. overlay network: That is used when docker network call across server or vm.
 In this case we may use the docker swarm to control vm or not use depend on the usecase.
 > 2. bridge network:
-> 3. host network:
+> 3. host network: The docker network will use the ip same vm or server which it leaves on.
 ##
 4.	**How does the Kubernetes service talk to each other in the same cluster?
 ClusterIP-> kube proxy**